Russel L. Honoré

 Russel Luke Honoré (/ˈɒnəreɪ/ ON-ər-ay; born September 15, 1947) is a retired lieutenant general of the United States Army.
 He served as the 33rd commanding general of the U.S. First Army at Fort Gillem, Georgia, from 2004 until his retirement in 2008.

 Honoré is a native of Louisiana, best known for his role as the commander of Joint Task Force Katrina, the military relief effort for the areas affected by Hurricane Katrina in 2005.
 His direct and often blunt leadership style during the crisis drew widespread media attention and praise, with New Orleans Mayor Ray Nagin referring to him as a "John Wayne dude".

 After retiring from the military, Honoré has been involved in political commentary and disaster preparedness advocacy.
 He has led environmental activism in Louisiana through his organization, the GreenARMY.
 In 2021, Speaker of the House Nancy Pelosi appointed Honoré to lead a review of security at the U.S. Capitol following the January 6 attack.

 Early life and education

-Honoré is a native of Lakeland in Pointe Coupee Parish, Louisiana, and 9th of 12 children, born to a Louisiana Creole family who settled in Pointe Coupée Parish.
+Honoré is a native of Lakeland in Pointe Coupee Parish, Louisiana, and ninth of twelve children, born to a Louisiana Creole family who settled in Pointe Coupée Parish.
 The Honoré surname is documented as one of the foundational family names of the Cane River Creole community.
 The historian Gary B. Mills, a leading scholar on Louisiana Creoles, specifically lists the Honoré family among the core group of "free people of color" who settled in the Cane River's Isle Brevelle community.

-Honoré earned a B.S. in vocational agriculture from Southern University and A&M College in 1971.
-He also holds an M.A. in human resources from Troy University as well as an honorary D.P.A. from Southern University and A&M College.
+Honoré earned a B.S. degree in vocational agriculture from Southern University and A&M College in 1971.
+He also obtained an M.A. in human resources from Troy University in 1992.
 He has received leadership development training from the international civilian Center for Creative Leadership.